hellmarbecker/blog/_drafts/selective-bulk-upserts-in-apache-druid.markdown

 The tutorial can be done using the [Druid 25.0 quickstart](https://druid.apache.org/docs/latest/tutorials/index.html).

 Note: Because the tutorial assumes that you are running all Druid processes on a single machine, it can work with local file system data.
 In a cluster setup, you would have to use a network mount or (more commonly) cloud storage, like S3.

 ### Initial load

 The first data sample serves to populate the table.
-It has one week's worth of data from three networks:
+It has one week's worth of data from three ad networks:

 ```
 {"date": "2023-01-01T00:00:00Z", "ad_network": "gaagle", "ads_impressions": 2770, "ads_revenue": 330.69}